Quickstart

 pip install openai

-3. Make your first call
+3. Generate your first image

 from openai import OpenAI